 Aaron Wickenden, ACE is a multiple Emmy and ACE Eddie nominated filmmaker with over 15 years of extensive professional experience.
 He is regarded for bringing a tireless work ethic and playful spirit to each of his creative collaborations - including the Oscar nominated film Finding Vivian Maier.
-In 2014 he was recruited by Oscar winner Morgan Neville (20 Feet From Stardom) and Grammy-winning author and filmmaker Robert Gordon (Respect Yourself) to Co-edit their film Best of Enemies, which had its world premiere in competition at Sundance 2015, was nominated for an Independent Spirit Award, shortlisted for the 2016 Documentary Academy Award, and earned Wickenden a Cinema EyeHonors nomination for Best Editing.
+In 2014 he was recruited by Oscar winner Morgan Neville (20 Feet From Stardom) and Grammy-winning author and filmmaker Robert Gordon (Respect Yourself) to Co-edit their film Best of Enemies, which had its world premiere in competition at Sundance 2015, was nominated for an Independent Spirit Award, shortlisted for the 2016 Documentary Academy Award, and earned him a Cinema EyeHonors nomination for Best Editing.
 In a recent interview for RogerEbert.com, Neville describes hiring Aaron: "Docs, in general, are made in the edit bay, archival docs even more so...
 We brought in Aaron Wickenden, who cut “Finding Vivian Maier,” and he’s amazing."

 He is committed to helping grow the documentary editing community and has spoken at numerous educational events including a 2014 masterclass for the Karen Schmeer Film Editing Foundation, a 2015 editing masterclass at BIG SKY, an editing masterclass in London for the Bertha Doc House, and a discussion at True/False called Try a Little Tenderness.
 In 2015 he was chosen to be a Firelight Media Producer's Lab Mentor which is "...for talented and independent filmmakers of color... as a way to provide infrastructure support for diverse producers to help overcome some of the barriers to completing their film."
 In April of 2015 he was invited to join ACE, an honorary society of motion picture editors who desire to advance the prestige and dignity of the editing profession.

 Throughout 2015 Aaron edited two documentary features which made their festival premieres in early 2016.
 The Bandit, (SxSw 16) was a collaboration with Jesse Moss (The Overnighters) for CMT about 70s superstar Burt Reynolds, his best friend, roommate and stunt-double Hal Needham, and the making of their unlikely smash-hit SMOKEY & THE BANDIT.
 The second film, BURDEN (Tribeca 16) was edited for Dogwoof/Submarine Entertainment and is about the controversial artist Chris Burden's transition away from the vanguard of 1970s Performance Art towards a more civic minded art-making practice.
-The film was acquired by Magnolia Pictures for theatrical release this summer.
+The film was acquired by Magnolia Pictures for theatrical release in 2017.